Substra/substra/references/sdk.md

 HTTP query, so this mode should be used for relatively small files (<10mo).

 If `local` is false, `path` must refer to a directory located on the server filesystem.
+This directory must be accessible (readable) by the server.
 This mode is well suited for all kind of file sizes.

 If `exist_ok` is true, `AlreadyExists` exceptions will be ignored and the existing asset will be returned.